Skiing Ability: (Level)

 - Slope tests

-Student Prerequisites: Students must have the ability to travel in avalanche terrain.
-An AIARE Level 1 Course (strongly recommended) or equivalent training/experience is required.
-A winter of practical experience after the Level 1 course is recommended before taking the Level 2 course.
+Student Prerequisites: Participants must have the ability to travel in avalanche terrain.
+An AIARE 1 Course (strongly recommended) or equivalent Level 1 training and Avalanche Rescue Course are required.
+Need AIAIRE Field book.
+A winter of practical experience after the Level 1 course is recommended before taking the AIARE 2 course.

 Equipment List